Understanding the Basics of Cannabis Farm Irrigation Systems

 For temperate zones:

-- Use frost protection measures in colder months
+- Use frost protection in colder months

-- Implement windbreaks to reduce evaporation
+- Set up windbreaks to reduce water loss

 Legal and Regulatory Compliance for Cannabis Farmers